cdot/SVGcut/README.md

 ### Code preview

-You can also use the `View Gcode` button in the `Gcode Generation` pane to open a text view on the Gcode.
+You can also use the `View`->`Gcode` menu item to open a text view on the Gcode.

 ## Saving the Gcode

-Once you are happy with the Gcode, save it to a file using `Save Gcode` from the `File` menu.
+Once you are happy with the Gcode, save it to a file using the `File`->`Save Gcode` menu.
 You can call it what you want, though if you use the extension `.nc` it will be easier to find in Candle.

 # Projects